 The top toolbars reveal yet more functions including spectrum and persistence modes, the buffer navigator and zoom tools, channel setup, custom probes and the signal generator/arbitrary waveform generator.

-PicoScope can decode CAN, FlexRay, I²C, I²S, RS-232/UART, SPI, and USB protocol data as standard.
-Expect this list to grow with future free software upgrades.
+PicoScope can decode CAN, FlexRay, I²C, I²S, RS-232/UART, SPI, and USB protocol data as standard, with more protocols being introduced all the time and available in the future with free-of-charge software upgrades.

 In graph format shows the decoded data (in hex, binary, decimal or ASCII) in a data bus timing format, beneath the waveform on a common time axis, with error frames marked in red.
 These frames can be zoomed to investigate noise or signal integrity issues.